 Your business is growing.
 Exciting times are ahead, but before you can reap the rewards of extra help, you need to figure out how to do payroll.

-There are four ways to run payroll as a small business.
+There are four ways to run and manage payroll as a small business.
 You can:

 - Do payroll yourself